 How to Create a Marketplace [The Ultimate Guide for Startups]

 52% of overall global retail sales belong to online marketplaces.
-With an average commission of 11% being taken from each transaction, it is not difficult to imagine the magnitude of the profit from such platforms.
+With an average commission of 11% is taken from each transaction, it is not difficult to imagine the magnitude of the profit from such platforms.

 In fact, out of 100 online marketplaces that were surveyed in the US, 63% generate $50 million annually and the other 37% generate more than $100 million.
 At the same time, there are almost no expenses for manufacturing, warehouses, and equipment. eCommerce gives anyone the chance to start a profitable business with minimal investment.

 On this page, you’ll find all you need to know about building a marketplace — from idea to project launch.
 Let’s get it started!

 SECTION 1Defining the Type of Your Future Marketplace